UPDATED MARCH 5, 2020

 The best way to translate and list your properties is by using Juwai.com.
 Juwai.com makes it easy to list your property in Mandarin or Cantonese by using their translators and also assists with communication to clients.
 Since websites not hosted in China can be blocked by the Great Chinese Firewall or experience very slow page load times, it’s important to host on a site like Juwai.com.
 Juwai.com connects you with mainland Chinese, international Chinese looking to buy in other countries, and domestic Chinese looking to buy in their current country.

 To appeal to Chinese clients, you should have the information they want at hand.
 They will want to know about your country’s property laws, immigration requirements, the local education standards, cost of living and quality of living.
 While they will be doing some of this research on their own, having the information ready will reflect well on you and expedite the purchase process.
 You should also consider demonstrating your prestige with client testimonials and strong branding.
 If your client can’t learn anything about you or your company online, they’ll probably look elsewhere.

 Another big channel for marketing is WeChat.
 The communications app is huge in China and is a hub for entertainment, sending money, reading news, and buying everything from car rides to properties.
 WeChat is a central part of the Chinese internet.
 Unlike Juwai.com, there is no built-in translation feature for WeChat, but if you have Mandarin capabilities it’s a great way to tap into the Chinese market.

-The strong trend of Chinese investing in foreign property isn’t going anywhere.
+The strong trend of Chinese investing in foreign property isn’t going anywhere, despite current slow downs.
 Now is a great time to tap into this market if you aren’t already.
 To learn more about listing with Juwai.com, contact Sky today.